A common approach to singular perturbation and homogenization I: Quasilinear ODE systems: Introduction

 \section{Introduction}

-In this paper we present an abstract result of implicit function theorem type (see Section \ref{secabstract}), which in the past has been applied in \cite{Butetc,But2022,Fiedler,NURS, OmelchenkoRecke2015,Recke2022, ReckeOmelchenko2008} to singularly perturbed nonlinear ODEs and PDEs and, in Part II \cite{II}, to periodic homogenization of semilinear elliptic PDE systems.
+In this paper we present an abstract result of implicit function theorem type (see Section \ref{secabstract}), which in the past has been applied in \cite{Butetc,But2022,Fiedler,NURS, OmelchenkoRecke2015,Recke2022, ReckeOmelchenko2008} to singularly perturbed nonlinear ODEs and PDEs, in Parts II \cite{II} and III \cite{III} to periodic homogenization of semilinear elliptic PDE systems and in \cite{AA2025} to non-periodic homogenization of semilinear ODE systems.
 In the present paper we apply it to describe periodic homogenization for systems of quasilinear second-order ODEs in divergence form of the type \bee a(x,\x,u(x),u'(x))'= f(x,\x,u(x),u'(x)) \mbox{ for } x \in [0,1] \ee with one Dirichlet and one natural boundary condition \bee u(0)=a(1,1/\ve,u(1),u'(1))=0 \ee as well as with other boundary conditions (see Section \ref{sec:other}).
 Here $\ve>0$ is the small homogenization parameter, and we look for vector valued solutions $u:[0,1] \to \R^n$.
 The coefficient functions $a,f:[0,1]\times \R \times \R^n\times \R^n \to \R^n$ are supposed to be 1-periodic with respect to the second argument, i.e. \bee a(x,y+1,u,u')=a(x,y,u,u')\mbox{ and } f(x,y+1,u,u')=f(x,y,u,u') \ee for all $x\in [0,1]$, $y\in \R$ and $u,u'\in\R^n$.
-Further, we suppose that the maps $a$ and $f$ are continuous and that their first partial derivatives with respect to the third and fourth arguments exist and are continuous, i.e. \bee a,\partial_ua,\partial_{u'}a, f,\partial_uf,\partial_{u'}f \mbox{ are continuous on } [0,1]\times\R\times\R^n\times\R^n. \ee And finally, we supose that the maps $a(x,y,u,\cdot)$ are strongly monotone and Lipschitz continuous uniformly with respect to $x$, $y$ and bounded $u$, i.e. that there exist constants $M \ge m >0$ such that for all $x \in [0,1]$, $y \in \R$ and $u,u_1',u_2' \in \R^n$ with $\|u\|\le 1$ we have \bee \left.
+Further, we suppose that the maps $a$ and $f$ are continuous and that their first partial derivatives with respect to the third and fourth arguments exist and are continuous, i.e. \bee a,\partial_ua,\partial_{u'}a, f,\partial_uf,\partial_{u'}f \mbox{ are continuous on } [0,1]\times\R\times\R^n\times\R^n. \ee And finally, we suppose that the maps $a(x,y,u,\cdot)$ are strongly monotone and Lipschitz continuous uniformly with respect to $x$, $y$ and bounded $u$, i.e. that there exist constants $M \ge m >0$ such that for all $x \in [0,1]$, $y \in \R$ and $u,u_1',u_2' \in \R^n$ with $\|u\|\le 1$ we have \bee \left.

 \right\} \ee Here and in what follows we denote by $v\cdot w$ the Euclidean scalar product of vectors $v,w \in \R^n$, and $\|v\|:=\sqrt{v\cdot v}$ is the Euclidean norm of the vector $v \in \R^n$.